Sprutocean/Audata/README.md

 # Audata (built on VANA)

-# 🚀 WE ARE THE FUEL FOR AUDIO MACHINE LEARNING.
+# 🚀 WE ARE THE FUEL FOR AUDIO MACHINE LEARNING
 Our project leverages Vana technology to create a unique ecosystem where everyone can securely provide the personal audio content staying capable to govern it.
-The project focuses on the system designed to handle audio files which contain spontaneous speech, often represented as audio messages.
+We focus on audio files which contain spontaneous speech, represented as audio messages from Telegram and Whatsapp.
 That is how the system's scalability is easily achieved - by utilizing pre-existing audio data.

-Highly active telegram and WhatsApp users can produce hundreds of audio recordings per week.
-This results in thousands of recordings per user.
-Just several thousand participants (providers) can create the database of game-changing size: the resulting array could easily reach hundreds of thousands of minutes of audio material.
-This will already be enough to fuel revolutionary projects of various kinds.
+Read below how we create such infrastructure, where it is used, what our stak consists of and how you personally can contribute to the new-born industry of audio data (spoiler: there are 10+ ways)

 # 📋 QUESTIONS & ANSWERS
 What exactly do we do?